The Statistics Tab

 For the community, you can choose the following filters:

 - The age of the horse (0-6 years old, 6-16, 16+)

 - Breed type

-You can also choose to compare your horses with each other, whether you own or rent them (= if this horse is shared with you on the application).
-To do this, after clicking on the blue button, click on the tab "My other horses".
+You can also choose to compare your horses with each other, whether you own or lease them (if this horse is shared with you on the application).
+To do this, after clicking on the blue button, click on the tab "My Other Horses".